Fabrice-64/advocacy_project/README.md

 V1.1 : beta, with developed graphic interface.
 To be published.
 V1.0 : beta, fully functionnal.
 Published on 2.
 June 2021

+## Apps
+The apps implemented in this project are:
+- accounts
+- communities
+- interviews
+- officials
+- pages
+- teams
+`pages` is exclusively used to accomodate the general purpose html files, like `base.html` and `home.html`.
+It also accomodates the fixtures used for testing the other apps.

 ## Tests:
 ### Test Coverage
 This project has been largely develop in TDD mode.